OParker5/38_Design_Challenge/README.md

   - [Stamp Coupling](#stamp-coupling)
 - [Main Class](#main-class)

+## Overview
-## Overview **Gaming: A Character base class with Warrior and Mage subclass, an Attackable interface.**
+Gaming: A Character base class with Warrior and Mage subclass, an Attackable interface.

-This project demonstrates the concepts of inheritance, polymorphism, method overloading, method overriding, interfaces, and coupling.
-In the program the characters attack the enemics and calculate the damage to display the results in dynamically.

-## Classes Structure
+## Classes

 ### Character
-1. Fields: String name and int health are protected.
+1. Fields: `String name` and `int health` are protected.
-2. There are two constructors
+2. Constructor: Initializes `name` and `health`.
-3. Abstract Method: int attack():
-   An abstract method that must be implemented by subclasses.
+3. Abstract Method: `int attack()`: An abstract method that must be implemented by subclasses.
 It represents an attack action and returns the damage dealt.

 ### Warrior
-This is a subclass of the Character, extends Character with defines a class named Warrior that inherits from Character class.
+This is a subclass of `Character`.
+It extends `Character` and defines a class named `Warrior` that inherits from the `Character` class.

 ### Mage
+This is a subclass of `Character`.
+It extends `Character` and defines a class named `Mage` that inherits from the `Character` class.

 ### Rogue
-Subclasses inheriting from Character.
-Calling the constructor of the superclass, which is two variables name and health.
+This is a subclass of `Character`.
+It extends `Character` and defines a class named `Rogue` that inherits from the `Character` class.

 ### Barbarian
-Subclasses inheriting from Character.
-Calling the constructor of the superclass, which is two variables name and health.
+This is a subclass of `Character`.
+It extends `Character` and defines a class named `Barbarian` that inherits from the `Character` class.

 ### Sorcerer
-Subclasses inheriting from Character.
-Calling the constructor of the superclass, which is two variables name and health.
+This is a subclass of `Character`.
+It extends `Character` and defines a class named `Sorcerer` that inherits from the `Character` class.

 ## Interfaces